 What kind of impact could the trade war have on the stock market?
 An ‘ultimately bullish’ one according to President Trump’s trade adviser Peter Navarro.
 Investors certainly don’t agree.
-Stocks plummeted on the U.S. and global exchanges on the Tuesday following President Trump’s initial imposition of tariffs against China.
-It was the worst day for the Dow so far this month, pushing the index into “slightly negative territory for the year.”
+Stocks plummeted on the U.S. and global exchanges on the Tuesday, June 19, following President Trump’s initial imposition of tariffs against China.
+The Dow dropped into “slightly negative territory for the year.”

 Historically, trade tariffs have been bad for the stock market.
 The Smoot-Hawley tariff act of 1930 caused the stock market to plunge and exacerbated the Great Depression.
 In 2002, the taxes Bush levied on steel imports sent equities into decline for eight straight months, and they didn’t fully recover for another two years.